wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 * Add all the files you need to commit using `git add filename`
 * Type `git commit -m “message”`

+🚨WARNING🚨

+Make sure you and your teammates aren't commiting changes to the same file, or else you may get merge errors!
+We'll discuss this in greater detail later.

 ### Pushing changes

 Now that your changes are saved, you need to push them to the repository!
 In order to do this, type `git push`.

+### Pulling changes

+How do you get changes that other people have committed to the repository?
+Just use `git push`!

 ### LOL My git for one of my projects is on fire Jason & Kayla, and not the good kind of fire :sob: , what do we do?